kitnato/neverquest/README.md

 ### Wilderness

 Engage and fight monsters.
-Every wilderness level is different by name and has a certain amount of monsters (a wave) of a certain power.
-Killing all monsters allows progression to the [caravan](#caravan).
+Every wilderness level has a certain amount of monsters (a wave) of a certain power determined by the level and current wave progress.

-The character must reach the end of the wave again to gain access to the loot and the ability to travel to the caravan.
-With the acquisition of the [compass](#compass), a completed wilderness level can be restarted to gain more [loot](#reserves).

 The name of the wilderness level is randomly generated by [LOCRA](#locra).

-The wilderness level is considered completed when the wave progress is at its maximum.
-At this point, [loot](#reserves) can be collected.
+The level is considered completed when the wave progress is at its maximum after having killed all the monsters.
+At this point, any [loot](#looting) can be collected and the character can progress to the [caravan](#caravan).

 ### Combat

 The wilderness initially always has a lurking [monster](#monster).
 When ready, the character can choose to attack continuously at their current [attack rate](#attack-rate), engaging the monster in the process.
 While engaged, the monster will also attack continuously, triggering the character to defend themselves.
 When the monster hits the character, [recovery](#recovery-rate) is triggered.
 While recovering, the character won't be able to attack or regenerate their [reserves](#reserves).

-Both the character and monster will keep attacking each other until either the character retreats, upon which the monster's health instantly regenerates to its maximum, or if the monster or character is dead (health reaches zero).
-Upon a monster's death, the wave progress is incremented and the next monster is attacked automatically, unless the character retreats.
+Both the character and monster will keep attacking each other until either the character retreats, upon which the monster's health instantly regenerates to its maximum, or if the monster or character is dead (its health reaches zero).
+Upon a monster's death, the wave progress is incremented, its remains are looted and the next monster is engaged automatically, unless the character retreats.

-#### Combat effects
+#### Combat mechanics

-There are several special mechanics that can occur during combat.
+There are several mechanics that occur during combat.
 These effects are usually intrinsic to equipment and can't be controlled directly the way [attributes](#attributes) are.
 Some also don't appear as part of [statistics](#statistics), as they become apparent in the character and monster status screens.

 ##### Bleed

-Certain successful attacks by a monster or the character can inflict a damage over time effect constrained by a total amount of damage inflicted regularly over a certain period of time.
+Certain successful attacks by a monster or the character can inflict bleed, a damage over time effect constrained by a total amount of damage inflicted regularly over a certain period of time.
 Bleed effects can be stemmed by a [first aid kit](#medic) or certain [salves](#salve).

 ##### Block

-When having a [shield](#shield) equipped, a successful block by the character upon a monster's attack will negate all damage done and will also inflict a certain [stagger](#stagger) duration on the monster.
-The chance to block an attack is determined by the [block chance](#block-chance).
+A successful block by the character upon a monster's attack will negate all damage done.
+Blocking may also inflict a certain [stagger](#stagger) duration on the monster.
+The overall chance to block an attack is determined by the [block chance](#block-chance).

+##### Exhaustion

+When there is no [stamina](#stamina) to attack or block, the character must wait for it to [regenerate](#stamina-regeneration-rate) first before being able to do either.

+##### Looting

+After the monster is defeated, its remains are looted automatically for any [resources](#-resources).
+This takes a few seconds, but can be shortened with certain [traits](#traits) or [items](#inventory).

+The looted resources can only be collected once the [wave](#wilderness) is completed.

 ##### Parry

-A successful parry will return 50% of the total damage inflicted back to the attacker.
+A successful parry will deal 50% of the total damage inflicted and reflect the other 50% back to the attacker.

 ##### Stagger

 When staggered, the monster will not be able to attack for a certain duration.
+The character is considered staggered when they are [recovering](#recovery-rate).

 #### Monster

 A creature with a randomly generated name that will continuously attack the character as soon as it's engaged (when the character attacks it for the first time).
-It has health and a certain attack rate based on the wilderness level.
+It has health and a certain attack rate both determined by the wilderness level.

-The character can deal damage, as well as debuff it using various skills and weapon effects.

 ### Caravan

-Encountered after completed a [wilderness](#wilderness) level.
-It can be upgraded to add more crew that offer goods and services.
+Encountered after completing a [wilderness](#wilderness) level.
+The caravan can be upgraded to add more crew that offer goods and services.

 All goods and services offered by the caravan crew are purchasable with [coins](#coins), [scrap](#scrap) or [essence](#essence), granting various different upgrades.

-Once at the caravan, the only other option apart from interacting with the crew is to go back to the wilderness, which will be generated at a higher level (thereby being more challenging) than the previous time.
+Once at the caravan, the only other option apart from interacting with the crew is to go back to the next level of the wilderness.

 The [merchant](#merchant) is always present from the start.
 Other crew members can be acquired at a cost of coins.
 Some have additional requirements before they are unlocked for purchase.

 #### Merchant

 Sell and buy items.
 Exchange scrap for coins.
 Coins can then be used to purchase whatever the merchant has available and used for other goods and services of the caravan.

-The merchant's inventory of items will grow and diversify progressively.
+The merchant's inventory of items will grow and diversify after each wilderness level.

 #### Mercenary